 Teatower

-Green tea flavored strawberry rose lavender - Le thé des amoureux - Teatower
+Green tea flavored strawberry rose lavender - The lovers' tea - Teatower

-Green tea flavored strawberry rose lavender - Le thé des amoureux - Teatower
+Green tea flavored strawberry rose lavender - The lovers' tea - Teatower

 Couldn't load pickup availability

 There are teas you drink.
-And there are teas you gift — watching someone smile at their very first sip.
-Le thé des amoureux is a declaration in a cup: the sweetness of strawberry, the elegance of rose, the calm of lavender, and a hint of pink pepper that awakens — like a first kiss.
+And there are teas you offer — watching the other smile at the first sip.
+The lovers' tea is a declaration in a cup: the sweetness of strawberry, the elegance of rose, the calm of lavender, and a hint of pink pepper that awakens — like a first kiss.

-Its Chinese green tea base (76%) brings freshness and lightness to this premium loose leaf tea.
-Rose buds and lavender flowers compose a delicate floral bouquet, while pieces of strawberry and raisins add a luscious sweetness.
-Pink pepper elevates the blend with an almost imperceptible spiced note — just enough to surprise.
-The liqueur is pale golden-pink, clear, and beautifully fragrant.
+Its Chinese green tea base (76%) brings freshness and lightness.
+The rose buds and lavender compose a delicate floral bouquet, while the strawberry pieces and sultanas add gourmand roundness.
+The pink pepper elevates the blend with an almost imperceptible spicy note — just enough to surprise.
+The liquor is pale yellow-pink, clear, fragrant.
 The finish is long, floral, romantic.

 Why 106 reviews at 4.78/5

-This is our most gifted tea for Valentine's Day, Mother's Day, and couple's anniversaries.
-But here's the truth?
+This is our most gifted tea for Valentine's Day, Mother's Day, and couple anniversaries.
+But the truth?
 Most people buy it for themselves.
-Because you don't need to be in love to adore strawberry, rose, and lavender.
+Because you don't need to be in love to love strawberry, rose and lavender.

-Naturally containing caffeine, this green tea is perfect for daytime enjoyment — solo for a poetic pause, or together for a shared moment.
-Also magnificent as an iced tea in summer — the strawberry and rose notes absolutely shine when cold.
+Naturally caffeinated, it's perfect for daytime — alone for a poetic break, or for two for a shared moment.
+Also magnificent iced in summer — the strawberry and rose notes explode when cold.

-Sublime with rose-lychee macarons, berry cheesecake, fresh strawberries, or rose panna cotta.
-For special moments: serve it alongside berry chocolates.
+Sublime with rose-lychee macarons, red berry cheesecake, fresh strawberries, or rose panna cotta.
+For special moments: serve it with red berry chocolates.

 Ingredients

-Chinese green tea (76%), raisins (grape, sunflower oil), strawberry pieces, rose buds, natural flavoring, pink pepper, lavender flowers.
+Chinese green tea (76%), sultanas (grape, sunflower oil), strawberry pieces, rose buds, flavouring, pink pepper, lavender flowers.

-- Temperature: 75 °C — don't boil, to preserve the delicate nature
+- Temperature: 75°C — don't boil, to preserve the delicacy

 - Steeping time: 2 to 3 min